rustamlatypov/parallel-radixsort/README.md

 ## Description

-Implementations for LSD radix sort and parallel radix sort.
+Implementations of the sequential and parallel LSD radix sorts.
 LSD radix sort is a rather straightforward and sequential algorithm.
 LSD parallel radix sort is parallelized both in the counting phase and the reorganizing phase.
 Multicore processing is achieved using Java's ForkJoinTask framework.

 Both algorithms are benchmarked against Scala's own implementation of quicksort, i.e., scala.util.Sorting.quickSort, using the tests included in /tests.
-After the validity of the algorithms is tested, System.nanoTime is utilized to time the algorithms and to compare them to Scala's quicksort.
+After the validity of the algorithms is tested, System.nanoTime is used to time the algorithms and to compare them to Scala's quicksort.

 ## Results